 Differentiated Instruction - 28603

 Meeting the needs of a diverse group of learners in a single classroom is challenging.
 Teachers must learn to embrace learner variability as the norm to create equitable learning environments.
 Differentiated instruction is a philosophy that governs teacher practice related to designing learning experiences that meet the needs of all learners.
-It embodies rigorous, inclusive, and conscious lesson design and challenges teachers to take a close look at the content, process, product, and environment to ensure the learner experience is equitable and responsive for those who need additional support.
+It embodies rigorous, inclusive, and conscious lesson design, and it challenges teachers to take a close look at the content, process, product, and environment to ensure that the learner experience is equitable and responsive for those who need additional support.
 Join us as we take a closer look at differentiated instruction.
-We will define it, look at various aspects of differentiated instruction, discuss where to begin, and share best practices and lesson design and implementation strategies.
+We will define it, look at various aspects of differentiated instruction, discuss where to begin, and share best practices, lesson design, and implementation strategies.

 Audiences